21 - 22 February 2020Book

 World Première: 21 February 2020, DanceEast, Ipswich, UK.

-We’re thrilled to announce that we’ve teamed up with director Sue Buckmaster to reimagine XENOS into a child-friendly production.
+We’ve teamed up with director Sue Buckmaster to reimagine XENOS into a child-friendly production.
 Interweaving the themes from the piece, Chotto Xenos probes the necessary questions to younger audiences and their families.

 How does war begin?
 And how does it end?
 It depends on who is telling the story.